rebelsky/csc207c/_mps/matrices.md

     +---+---+---+---+---+---+
 ```

-A call to `insertCol(6, new String[] { "A", "B", "C", "D", "E", "F" })` should update the array to this form.
+A call to `insertCol(6, new String[] {"A", "B", "C", "D", "E", "F"})` should update the array to this form.
 Note that althought there was no column 6, since column 6 comes immediately after the last column, inserting at that location is permitted.

 ```text
       0   1   2   3   4   5   6